MStefko/ImageInjectorPlugin/README.md

 ## Usage
 ImageInjector uses the MicroManager2.0 [ProcessorPlugin](https://micro-manager.org/wiki/Version_2.0_Plugins#ProcessorPlugin) interface.
 Just select a `.tif` file you wish to inject and press `OK` button to load.
-Make sure to reopen the MicroManager Live view after tge `.tif` file is loaded.
+Make sure to reopen the MicroManager Live view after the `.tif` file is loaded.